Units using capacity above represent kWDC.

 Definition: Capital expenditures (CAPEX) are expenditures required to achieve commercial operation in a given year.
 For residential PV, this is modeled for only a host-owned business model.

-For the 2022 ATB—and (EIA, 2016) and the National Renewable Energy Laboratory (NREL) PV cost model—the residential PV plant envelope is defined to include items noted in the table (Components of CAPEX) below.
+For the 2023 ATB—and based on the NREL PV cost model (Ramasamy et al., 2022)—the residential PV envelope is defined to include items noted in the Components of CAPEX table below.

-Reported and benchmark prices can differ for a variety of reasons, as outlined by Barbose and Darghouth (Barbose et al., 2019) and Bolinger, Seel, and Robson (Bolinger et al., 2019), including:
+Reported and benchmark prices can differ for a variety of reasons, as outlined by Barbose and Darghouth (Barbose et al., 2019), Bolinger, Seel, and Robson (Bolinger et al., 2019), and (Ramasamy et al., 2022), including:

-- Timing-related issues (e.g., the time between contract completion and project placement in service may vary)
+- Timing-Related Issues: For example, the time between contract completion and project placement in service may vary.

-- Variations over time in the size, technology, installer margin, and design of systems installed in a given year
+- System Variations: The size, technology, installer margin, and design of systems installed in a given year vary over time.

-- Which cost categories are included in CAPEX (e.g., financing costs and initial O&M expenses).
+- Cost Categories: There are variations in which cost categories are included in CAPEX (e.g., financing costs and initial O&M expenses).

 Residential PV pricing and capacities are quoted in kWDC (i.e., module rated capacity) unlike other generation technologies (including utility-scale PV), which are quoted in kWAC.
 This is because kWDC is the unit that most of the residential PV industry uses.
 Although costs are reported in kWDC, the total CAPEX includes the cost of the inverter, which has a capacity measured in kWAC.

-CAPEX estimates for 2021 reflect a continued rapid decline in pricing supported by analysis of recent system cost and pricing for projects that became operational in 2021 (Ramasamy et al., 2021).
+CAPEX estimates for 2022 reflect analysis of recent system cost and pricing for projects that became operational in 2022 (Ramasamy et al., 2022).
 Although the PV technologies vary, typical installation costs are represented with a single estimate per innovation scenario, because residential PV CAPEX does not correlate well with solar resource.
 Although the technology market share may shift over time with new developments, the typical installation cost is represented with the projections above.

 The Base Year CAPEX estimates should tend toward the low end of observed cost, because no regional impacts are included.
 These effects are represented in the historical market data.

-Projections of 2030 residential PV plant CAPEX are based on bottom-up cost modeling, with 2021 values from (Ramasamy et al., 2021) and a straight-line change in price in the intermediate years between 2021 and 2030.
+Future Years: Projections of 2035 residential PV system CAPEX are based on bottom-up cost modeling, with 2022 values from (Ramasamy et al., 2022) and a straight-line change in price in the intermediate years between 2022 and 2035.
 The system design and price changes made in the models are summarized and described in the Summary of Technology Innovations by Scenario table.
 See Cost Details by Scenario below for the details of changes to components of system price in the different ATB scenarios.

-We compare the CAPEX scenarios over time to four analyst projections, adjusted for inflation.
+We compare the CAPEX scenarios over time to three analyst projections, adjusted for inflation.
 The median of those projections is displayed in the figure below through 2030.
-The 2022 ATB CAPEX projections are in line with the other projections through 2030.
-Two of the four analyst projections do not go beyond 2030, so data points with which to compare the ATB projections are limited; however, the Advanced Scenario is in line with the minimum analyst projection in 2050.
+The 2023 ATB CAPEX projections are bracketed by the other projections through 2030.
+Only one of the analyst projections reaches 2050, so data points with which to compare the ATB projections are limited; however, the Conservative Scenario is in-line with the single analyst projection in 2050.

 Use the following table to view the components of CAPEX.